Q: Can I “unlock” my cell phone to get service from a different carrier?

 Q: How can these harmful programs get onto my cell phone?

-A: You can infect your phone with such harmful programs by installing applications, clicking on ads built to infect your cell phone, or by clicking on phony cell phone updates.
+A: You can infect your phone by installing applications, clicking on ads built to infect your cell phone, or by clicking on phony cell phone updates.

 Q: Can my cell phone information be accessed or stolen in other ways?

 A: Yes.
 Whenever you use your cell phone over an unsecured Wi-Fi connection, anyone in the vicinity can intercept data you type into your phone and send over the wireless network.
-Take special care when using unsecured Wi-Fi connections, and do not transmit password, banking or other financial data unless you are certain the data is being encrypted.
+Be careful when using unsecured Wi-Fi connections.
+Do not transmit password, banking or other financial data unless you are certain the data is being encrypted.

 Q: What should I do if I lose my cell phone?